juanchinovas/subscription-system/README.md

     > Microservice implementing email notifications.
 No need to implement real email send process, you can create a Mock interface.
 - **[public-service](./packages/public-service)**
     > Backend for Frontend microservice to be used by UI frontend.
-Services to create, cancel, list subsciptions
+Services to create, cancel, list subsciptions.
 - **[subscription-service](./packages/subscription-service)**
     > Microservice implementing subscription logic, including persistence of subscription data in a database and email notification to confirm process is completed.

-## Project Dependecies
+## Project dependencies

 |Program|Version|
 |------|------|